-- Criteria:

-- Student receives a second D+ or D

-- Student receives one failing grade (E/U)

-- Student is eligible for a second academic sanction based on the criteria for Warning or Probation

-- Additional Details:

-- Students who have failed a course may be required to return the following year to retake the failed course.

-- May only be waived two times.
+- Criteria: - Student receives a second D+ or D - Student receives one failing grade (E/U) - o Student's cumulative GPA falls below a 2.0 in all coursework (required and elective) - Student is eligible for a second academic sanction based on the criteria for Warning or Probation - Additional Details: - Student may be required to retake courses to progress in the curriculum. - o May only be waived two times.
 Waived Probation results in an Academic Warning.